-The island life of the Andamans is a fantastic world of escape, luring those who seek a tropical getaway.
+The island life of the Andaman and Nicobar Islands is a fantastic world of escape, luring those who seek a tropical getaway.
 But there’s a whole world waiting to be discovered just beneath the waves.
-Scuba diving in the Andamans is a once-in-a-lifetime activity that gets you hooked, leaving you coming back for more!
+Scuba diving in the Andaman Islands is a once-in-a-lifetime activity that gets you hooked, leaving you coming back for more!

-From the smallest of micro critters to rays and sharks, from colorful sea ferns to coral beds, scuba diving lets you witness it all.
-But there’s several misconceptions about scuba diving, what it takes, and who can experience it.
-We’ve laid it all bare for you in our blog on experiencing scuba diving in the Andamans.
+From the smallest of micro critters to rays and sharks, from colorful sea ferns to coral reefs, scuba diving lets you witness its rich marine life in its full glory.
+But there are several misconceptions about scuba diving, what it takes, and who can experience it.
+We’ve laid it all bare for you in our blog on experiencing scuba diving in Andaman.
 Read on and get ready to take the leap into the water.

 Let’s bust the biggest myth right away – while it’s recommended that you know basic swimming, you do not have to be a swimmer to go scuba diving.
-Non-swimmers can also scuba dive, just remember to stay calm and focus on the underwater world ahead of you.
+Non swimmers can also scuba dive, just remember to stay calm and focus on the underwater world ahead of you.
 Dive instructors will be by your side and you will get adequate training before you dive.
-You will most likely have to give a float test if not a swim one.
+You’ll most likely have to give a float test if not a swim one.
 This is to see if you can tread water without panicking.

-Dives are usually in the first half of the day, starting as early as 7.30, which is when you’ll meet and get your pre-diving instructions.
+Dives are usually in the first half of the day, starting as early as 7.30 am, which is when you’ll meet and get your pre-diving instructions.
 It’s this time of day that offers good visibility.
-While dives stop by 5.30, advanced and certified divers can opt for night dives to certain sites.
+While dives stop by 5.30 pm, advanced and certified divers can also experience night diving at certain sites.
 Keep in mind that there are several factors that influence your dive, most of which are not under human control.
 Those factors include:

 Make sure you check your cancellation policy when booking a dive.
 If dives get canceled due to the weather, you ought to receive a refund or a different date to dive.
 The duration of time required for your dive can differ greatly depending on the type of dive you opt for.
 A casual dive can take half a day.
 A dive with some training beforehand can take a few days, while certification dives can take up to even a week or two.
 Ensure you plan your trip well.

-The Andamans has several dive sites, and so many are still undiscovered.
-But it is this sheer variety that attracts everyone, from beginners to expert divers.
-From wrecks that are now home to some colorful sea creatures, to sites known for turtles or sharks, to macro sites – The Andamans has it all.
+The Andaman Islands have several dive sites, and so many are still undiscovered.
+But it is this sheer variety that attracts beginners and expert divers alike.
+From wrecks that are now home to some colorful aquatic life to sites known for sea turtles or reef sharks to macro sites – the Andamans have it all.

 The main islands of the Andamans each have their own diving spots.
 The list is extensive and it would take all day and then some to accurately get into all of it.
-We’ve listed down a few major sites below, and there’s several more to spice things up if you need it.
+We’ve listed down a few major scuba diving sites below, and there are several more to spice things up if you need it.

-Nemo’s Reef – Also known as a classroom reef, Nemo’s Reef is a great spot for beginners to quell their inhibitions and take the leap, literally.
+Nemo’s Reef: Also known as a classroom reef, Nemo’s Reef is a great spot for inexperienced divers to quell their inhibitions and take the leap, literally.
 An absence of currents and some excellent visibility make for smooth dive conditions, and an easy entrance to the sheltered site only adds to it.
-It is very close to and easily accessible from Havelock island.
+It’s very close to and easily accessible from Havelock Island.

-Aquarium – True to its name, Aquarium is like being in an aquarium that offers a stunning variety of marine biodiversity on display.
-With good visibility and an absence of currents most of the time, it is a good site for beginners.
-It is northwest of Neil island, 1.5 kms away.
+Aquarium: True to its name, Aquarium is like being in an aquarium that offers a stunning variety of marine life on display.
+With good visibility and an absence of currents most of the time, it’s a good site for beginners.
+It is northwest of Neil Island, 1.5 km away.

-M4 – With a maximum depth of 15 meters, M4 is a great site for beginners looking to spot rays.
-Marble, leopard and stingrays are commonly seen, alongside more wonderful underwater life.
-It is 12 kms from Havelock island and is closer to Neil island.
+M4: With a maximum depth of 15 meters, M4 is a great site for beginners looking to spot rays.
+Marbled rays, leopard rays, and stingrays are commonly seen, alongside more wonderful underwater life.
+It’s 12 km from Havelock Island and is closer to Neil Island.

-The Wall – The wall is a sloping formation, starting at 10 meters and dropping all the way to 55 meters.
-While it has a certain set of marine creatures that call it home, the changing tides and undersea currents often bring along guests like barracuda or tuna.
-It is just about 15 minutes away from Havelock Island.
+The Wall: This is a sloping formation, starting at 10 meters and dropping all the way to 55 meters.
+While it has a certain set of marine life that call it home, the changing tides and undersea currents often bring along guests like barracuda or tuna.
+It’s just about 15 minutes away from Havelock Island.

-Johnny’s Gorge – A dive site of 30 meters, Johnny’s Gorge is essentially a bunch of rocky outcrops on a sandy stretch.
-It is home to a number of fishes, from angelfish to schools of colorful fish, and sharks!
-It is 18.5 kms from Havelock island.
+Johnny’s Gorge: A dive site of 30 meters, Johnny’s Gorge is essentially a bunch of rocky outcrops on a sandy stretch.
+It’s home to a number of fishes, from angelfish to schools of colorful fish, and sharks!
+It’s 18.5 km from Havelock Island.

-MV Mars – Situated near Havelock, this site is the wreck of a small wooden boat that sank in 2006.
+MV Mars: Situated near Havelock Island, this site is the wreck of a small wooden boat that sank in 2006.
 The wreck rests upright and is home to a variety of fish.
 Visibility isn’t perfect like most wrecks, but it still makes for an interesting dive.
-The site is just off the reef, 4 kms from Havelock.
-Since the wreck rests in just 15 meters of water it’s a great site for beginners.
+The site is just off the reef, 4 km from Havelock Island.
+Since the wreck rests in just 15 meters of water, it’s a great site for beginners.

 Barefoot offers a range of diving courses for those interested.
 But if you’re looking for a complete package, look no further.
 Barefoot Scuba Dive Resort not only takes you on a fantastic diving experience but also looks after accommodation for you, with a range of rooms appealing to every budget.
 They are the first PADI 5 Star Instructor Development Dive (IDC) Facility in the Andaman Islands and have a full-fledged facility to give you all the proper training required before you dive.
 They also have a range of dive sites that will be recommended to you based on your skill level.

-Based in Havelock, they operate off Havelock and Port Blair.
-They have a range of dive courses you can opt for, from a 3-hour course on discovering the basics of diving for beginners to getting certified as a diver over 4 days.
+Based in Havelock Island, they operate off Havelock and Port Blair.
+They have a range of dive courses you can opt for, from a 3-hour course on discovering the basics of diving for beginners, a course to become a PADI rescue diver, and also an advanced open water course.
 The Open Water Diver certification is valid worldwide and does not require renewal.
 The costs for the dives are exclusive of accommodation.
 If you choose to book accommodation as well, your price ranges will change depending on your choice of room and course.

 There are also other schools across the islands, with some even offering a way to complete your theory for the advanced courses from the comfort of your home.
 Make sure you plan your trip such that you have enough time to go diving, relax, and take in the other sites of the isles as well.
-This is especially important if you intend on opting for one of the more intensive courses.
+We’re quite confident that once you visit these resorts, you’ll be excited for more scuba diving adventures!

-There is no fixed price for going scuba diving in the Andamans.
+There’s no fixed price for going scuba diving in Andaman.
 It depends greatly on the vendor and type of dive you choose to go for.
 Shore dives are usually cheaper than boat dives as the cost of the boat ride is removed.
 A beginner’s dive could cost between INR 3,000 to INR 7,000, while PADI certifications cost much more, starting at around INR 15,000.
-If you are already certified, most vendors organize fun dives meant for certified divers that start from INR 4,500 all the way to INR 35,000.
+If you’re already certified, most vendors organize fun dives meant for certified scuba divers that start from INR 4,500 all the way to INR 35,000.

 The cost you’ll pay generally includes the boat transfer, use of the scuba equipment, the training and the dive.
 The basic dive with Ocean Tribe costs INR 4,000.
 Barefoot Dives offers a professional divemaster course that is priced at INR 62,500.
 The beginner’s course ranges from INR 3,000 to INR 5,500.
 The fun dives range from INR 6,000 to INR 35,000.
 Their comprehensive combined course that makes masters of beginners is INR 1,61,550.